vuejs/composition-api/README.md

 };
 ```

-You may also need to augment the `SetupContext` when wokring with TypeScript:
+You may also need to augment the `SetupContext` when working with TypeScript:

 ```ts
 import Vue from 'vue';